Link patterns and elliptic Hecke algebra: Elliptic classes of 2-nilpotent orbits -- the beginning

 \section{Elliptic classes of 2-nilpotent orbits -- the beginning}

 The elliptic characteristic classes of Borisov and Libgober are defined for certain class of singular algebraic varieties.
 The construction is generalized to pairs $(X,D)$, where $D$ is a divisor and $X$ is smooth away from the support of the divisor $D$.
 See \cite{BoLi}, \cite[\S2]{RiWe1} for the definition.
 The construction involves a resolution of singularities and the pull-back of the relative canonical divisor $K_X+D$.
-In particular it is assumed that $K_X+D$ is a $\Q$-Cartier divisor.
-We do not have enough information about the canonical divisors of $B$-orbit closures of 2-nilpotent matrices, therefore we chose a different way.
+In particular, it is assumed that $K_X+D$ is a $\Q$-Cartier divisor.

+The appearance of the canonical divisor $K_X$ may be somewhat surprising, but there are at least two reasons why it plays a role.
+First, this definition of a characteristic class applies to a wide class of singularities, and it can be shown (see \cite{Totaro, AW4}) that any characteristic class invariant under the Atiyah flop is, in essence, obtained via the Borisov-Libgober construction.
+Second, in birational geometry, the behavior of the canonical divisor and its multiplicities along the exceptional divisors of a resolution plays a crucial role; see {\cite[Lecture 6]{CKM}.}